frodef/getx/README.md

 3. Assuming a list of employee records (again represented as plists), choose all records whose :FIRST-NAME property is "Frode".
-GETX:SELECT implicitly fans out the remaining query for each such record.
+GETX:SELECT* implicitly fans out the remaining query for each such record.
 Fanning out means that the remaining query is processed once for each list element, and the list of results is returned.

 4. Return the :EMAIL and :PHONE properties for the employee record.
-(Again, this will happen once for each match found by the previous GETX:SELECT indicator.)
+(Again, this will happen once for each match found by the previous GETX:SELECT* indicator.)

 Note here that GETX:SEEK finds exactly one element (or NIL) and continues the query with that element.
-In contrast, GETX:SELECT can match any number of records, and applies the remaining query to each such record, returning a list of the results.
-The special indicator GETX:EACH explicitly does this same fan-out across a list, without any selection.
+In contrast, GETX:SELECT* can match any number of records, and applies the remaining query to each such record, returning a list of the results.
+The special indicator GETX:FOREACH* explicitly does this same fan-out across a list, without any selection.

+By convention, all indicators that fan out are suffixed by a star*.

 ### Special indicators and evaluation

 This section contains information that can usually be ignored.

-GETX:SEEK, GETX:SELECT etc. are normal functions, and by CL evaluation rules cannot themselves perform the query according to the GETX:? query processing rules.
+GETX:SEEK, GETX:SELECT* etc. are normal functions, and by CL evaluation rules cannot themselves perform the query according to the GETX:?  query processing rules.
 Rather, these functions return internal "special indicators" (i.e. lists) that are subsequently recognized by GETX:? to perform the relevant operation.
 To illustrate:

-    > (getx:select :first-name "Frode")
+    > (getx:select* :first-name "Frode")
-    => (GETX::%SELECT :FIRST-NAME "Frode" EQUAL)
+    => (GETX::%SELECT* :FIRST-NAME "Frode" EQUAL)

 No query processing is performed here, just trivial list manipulation.
 The resulting list (indicator) is processed by rule 3 of the GETX:? query processing rules above.
 In other words, these two forms are
 equivalent:

-    > (getx:? data (getx:select :name "Frode"))
+    > (getx:? data (getx:select* :name "Frode"))
-    > (getx:? data '(getx::%select :name "Frode" equal))
+    > (getx:? data '(getx::%select* :name "Frode" equal))

-The list whose CAR is GETX::%SELECT is the actual indicator, while the function GETX:SELECT is merely a convenient way to create that indicator.
-GETX::%SELECT also names the function that actually performs the query processing, while GETX:SELECT is referred to as its "surface syntax function".
+The list whose CAR is GETX::%SELECT is the actual indicator, while the function GETX:SELECT* is merely a convenient way to create that indicator.
+GETX::%SELECT* also names the function that actually performs the query processing, while GETX:SELECT* is referred to as its "surface syntax function".

 Each "special indicator" is documented by its own docstring, and its syntax is given by the surface syntax function's lambda-list.
 The idea